librariesio/repo_miner/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/andrew/repo_miner.
+Bug reports and pull requests are welcome on GitHub at https://github.com/librariesio/repo_miner.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [AGPL 3 License](https://opensource.org/licenses/AGPL-3.0).